abdulisik/creator-finder/UI_PLAN.md

   - Speed up the decoupled subscription processing route.
 It is pretty fast when there are no new subscriptions.
   - Implement 300ms debounce on typing to prevent flooding requests.
   - Improve CTA modal with more explanations, clear and separated buttons.
-  - Integrate /process-subscriptions route with the Progress Banner, make it parallel.
-  - Improve mobile view.
-  - Add an option to remove a subscription, paginate MySubs.
+  - Add an option to remove a subscription, lazy load or paginate MySubs.
   - Modularize the files in the frontend folder.
+SearchBar.svelte, CreatorCard.svelte, SearchResults.svelte, Pagination.svelte
+  - Use Svelte's stores for global state management, especially for: Authentication state, Search results, User preferences
   - Add tests.
   - Use local storage for subscriptions.
   - Add placeholders for future platforms.
   - Add platform icons.
+  - The chip links from YouTube descriptions aren't being read.